- Brush your teeth with salt; put the salt on the toothbrush instead of regular toothpaste.

 For the six cardiologists who will oversee the project, it is an academic challenge.
 "Worldwide, the door-to-balloon time (time for angioplasty) is 90 minutes after diagnosis.
 We aim to reduce it to 60 minutes with this technology,'' says Dr Sandip Rane from Chembur.

-has worked out a way of compressing heavy, medical diagnostic files into easyto-transfer MMS.
+Tweaking the telemedicine idea a wee bit, the IIT team, led by Dr Uday Desai of the electrical engineering department cell, has worked out a way of compressing heavy, medical diagnostic files into easyto-transfer MMS.
 "It's the synthesis of wireless technology, digital signal processing and biomedical engineering,'' said Dr Srikant Parikh, an ex-IBM employee who is a part of the venture.
 To avail of the ECG-on-an-MMS facility, families of persons experiencing chest pain only have to dial 25277000 or 25277001.
 "Our doctor will take the specially designed ECG machine in an ambulance or a motorbike to the patient's home,'' explained cardiologists Nitin Burkule and Rajiv Karnik.
 Once the ECG—a recording of the heart's electrical activity—is taken, the on-site doctor can immediately MMS to the mobile phone of the heart specialist whose location is closest to the patient.
 "If the reading is irregular, we will immediately convey that the patient needs to be hospitalised for a primary angioplasty or be given thrombolytic treatment immediately,'' said Dr Bhaskar Shah.
 The phone diagnosis will ensure earlier treatment to patient, thereby reducing the severity of damage due to any delay, said the doctors, most of whom work at Thane's Jupiter Hospital.
 "We plan to extend the project to Thane within three months and cover the entire city within a year,'' said Dr Rane.
 Incidentally, the idea for an ECG-on-MMS machine was born three years ago in Dr Desai's IIT laboratory to further the cause of social medicine.
 At the monthly meetings of the M u m b a i chapter of the Institute of Electrical and Electronics Engineers (IEEE), he discussed the idea with his friend Srikant Parikh, who roped in another friend Dr Sunil Lakdawala, to set up A3 Remote Monitoring Technologies.
 "That stands for anywhere, anytime access,'' says Parikh.
 The engineering trio states that unlike telemedicine projects that involve huge infrastructural expenses, their technology uses cellular internet facility to transfer data.
 "It is not only more econ o m i c, but also done in real time unlike the present-day telemedicine services that send reports long after the patient has been put t h ro u g h the test,'' said Dr Desai.
 Dubbing it an altruistic effort more than a business venture, Parikh said that the idea was to take this technology to the remote parts of the country.
 "A worker in a village not wanting to miss his day's wages will never travel to towns for a diagnosis.
 With this machine, a diagnosis can be done in a jiffy even if the patient is in Srinagar or Nigeria,'' said Parikh.

 ARE YOU READY FOR A MOBILE ECG?